InsureMO/rainbow-d9/d9-n1/README.md

 ### Data Model

-Each widget has two data models: `$root` and `$model`. `$model` is theoretically a child node of the `$root` tree structure, used for rendering and handling the current component.
+Each widget has two data models: `$root` and `$model`. `$model` is theoretically a child node of the `$root` tree structure, used for rendering and handling the current widget.

 ### Property Path

 Each widget has two property paths: `$p2r` (path to root) and `$pp` (property path).

-- `$p2r` indicates the relationship between `$model` and `$root`, which usually computed by the component itself during rendering,
+- `$p2r` indicates the relationship between `$model` and `$root`, which usually computed by the widget itself during rendering,
 - `$pp` specifies the relationship between the current property value and `$model`, which needs to be explicitly defined.

 > If the path is declared as `.`, it represents the current object.
 For example, `$p2r = '.'` means `$model` is equivalent to `$root`.

 ### Location in Parent

-`d9` widgets are positioned using the most popular grid system, and each component can be defined through declarations.
-It's important to note that since the position of a component is defined relative to its parent container, the actual layout is not provided by `d9-n1`, but rather by the implementation of the container itself.
+`d9` widgets are positioned using the most popular grid system, and each widget can be defined through declarations.
+It's important to note that since the position of a widget is defined relative to its parent container, the actual layout is not provided by `d9-n1`, but rather by the implementation of the container itself.
 However, we recommend that all container implementations that can accommodate child widgets follow the grid layout approach.
 To fully adapt to this layout, the position definition information of the widgets includes four attributes: row, column, rowSpan, and colSpan.
 You can refer to `NodePosition` for details.